bruceharrison1984/Schedulely/README.md

 ### Turborepo

-These project uses Turborepo for building, so many of these tasks are additive and will call other tasks.
+This project uses Turborepo for building, so many of these tasks are additive and will call other tasks.

 The following commands are used for development: